Skip to Content

 use the antibiotic again in the future (desensitization doesn't last

-You are not likely to develop an
+You are not likely to have an

 anaphylactic reaction to penicillin if you have had a